Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Operation Orchid.md

 ```

 The `-C` argument displays the lines before and after the matching line(s).
 We can then specify the number of lines we would like to display.
-- `-C 5`: Only displays 5 lines before and after the matching line(s)
+- `-C 5`: Only displays 5 lines before and after the matching line(s) kali

+This command displayed a `.ash_history` file at inode 1875.

->[!tip]
+>[!tip] What is `.ash_history`?
 >This command displayed the inode number of `.ash_history` (1875).
 >
 >This file typically stores the command history for the ash shell, recording the commands users executed.
 It functions similarly to `.bash_history` in the Bash shell or `.zsh_history` in Zsh.
+>
+>This is the reason why we can see our past commands which we ran or tried to execute when we press the up/down arrow (Vconnectit, 2018).
 ### Reverse engineering for the flag
 ![[PicoCTF Operation Orchid 4.png]]